7777Satish/Browser/README.md

+This README was generated using AI.
+Otherwise, no AI was used in the project.

 # Santra - A Web Browser Renderer

 A lightweight web browser implementation written in C, focusing on core HTML and CSS rendering capabilities.